sumbach/modern-cljs/doc/tutorial-16.md

 Compiling "test/js/testable.js" from ["src/cljs" "test/cljs"]...
 Successfully compiled "test/js/testable.js" in 6.609482 seconds.
 Running all ClojureScript tests.

 Testing modern-cljs.shopping.validators-test

 Ran 1 tests containing 13 assertions.
 0 failures, 0 errors.
 {:fail 0, :pass 13, :test 1, :type :summary, :error 0}

 Testing modern-cljs.shopping.validators-test

 Ran 1 tests containing 13 assertions.
 0 failures, 0 errors.
 {:fail 0, :pass 13, :test 1, :type :summary, :error 0}

 Testing modern-cljs.shopping.validators-test

 Ran 1 tests containing 13 assertions.
 0 failures, 0 errors.
 {:fail 0, :pass 13, :test 1, :type :summary, :error 0}
 ```

 Yes, it worked.
 The `lein cljsbuild test` command compiled all the
-three new builds by including in each emitted JS file the unit tests
+three new builds, including the unit tests
-defined in the `test/cljs` directory and then it sequentially executed
+defined in the `test/cljs` directory each emitted JS file,
+then it sequentially executed
-the `phantomjs-whitespace`, the `phantomjs-simple` and the
+the `phantomjs-whitespace`, `phantomjs-simple` and
 `phantomjs-advanced` commands we defined in the `:test-commands`
 section of the `:cljsbuild` task.
 So far so good.

-> NOTE 4: If you want to run the tests just for one build do as follows:
+> NOTE 4: If you want to run the tests just for one build, do as follows:
 >
 > ```bash
 > lein cljsbuild test phantomjs-whitespace
 > Compiling ClojureScript.
 > Running ClojureScript test: phantomjs-whitespace
+>
 > Testing modern-cljs.shopping.validators-test
 >
 > Ran 1 tests containing 13 assertions.
->
 > 0 failures, 0 errors.
->
 > {:fail 0, :pass 13, :test 1, :type :summary, :error 0}
 > ```

 Now let's see if the the CLJ version of the tests are still working
-after the implemented changes.
+after these changes.

 ```bash
 lein test